Illinois Air National Guard: History

 The Militia Act of 1903 established the present National Guard system, units raised by the states but paid for by the Federal Government, liable for immediate state service.
 If federalized by Presidential order, they fall under the regular military chain of command.
-On 1 June 1920, the Militia Bureau issued Circular No.1 on organization of National Guard air units.
+On 1 June 1920, the Militia Bureau issued Circular No.1 on the organization of National Guard air units.

 The History of the Illinois Air National Guard is traced to an armory on Michigan Avenue and 16th Street in Chicago, in 1927.
 This was the first home of the 108th Observation Squadron, the oldest unit in the Illinois Air National Guard.
 The original 16 officers and 74 enlisted men were mostly World War I veterans from Chicago, flying PT-1 aircraft.
 From this small contingent grew a major operation that moved to Midway Municipal Airport.

 World War II

 The unit distinguished itself in World War II, performing anti-submarine patrols in North American O-47 aircraft from a base near the Panama Canal.
 In September 1943, the unit was inactivated.

 Another, later, Illinois ANG unit originated during World War II as the 304th Fighter Squadron, which was activated on 23 July 1942.
 The 304th FS was assigned to the 337th Fighter Group (FG) at the Pinellas County Airport, Florida, and served as an operational training unit equipped with the P-39 Airacobra and the P-40 Warhawk.
 The 304th FS was disbanded on 1 May 1944.